 Interns are an important part of the MMDG community.
 MMDG makes a commitment to providing project-based, meaningful work with a focus on career development for all interns.
 Participants will experience a broad overview of the organization through involvement with various special projects and events.
 Interns receive direct supervision and participate in regular check-ins with their on-site supervisor.
-Many have gone on to become full-time employees at the Mark Morris Dance Group and enjoyed successful careers in the nonprofit performing arts sector.
+Many have gone on to enjoy successful careers in the nonprofit performing arts sector.

 The internationally renowned Mark Morris Dance Group (MMDG) has received “highest praise for their technical aplomb, their musicality, and their sheer human authenticity.”
 (Bloomberg News).
 Founded in 1980, the Dance Group performs the repertory of choreographer Mark Morris, hailed as the “the most successful and influential choreographer alive, and indisputably the most musical” (The New York Times), whose work is acclaimed for its ingenuity, musicality, wit, and humanity.
 Live music and community engagement are vital components of the Dance Group.
 It has toured with its own musicians, the MMDG Music Ensemble, since 1996, and regularly collaborates with orchestras and opera companies around the world.
 In addition to 20 full-time dancers, the organization employs 45 full-time staff, and more than 125 part-time staff, teaching artists, and musicians.

 In the heart of the Brooklyn Cultural District, the Mark Morris Dance Center, founded in 2001, is the hub of dance and music education in Brooklyn.
 The nine-studio building provides affordable classes in multiple genres for people of all ages, levels, with and without disabilities, accompanied by live music.
 The studios, a performance space, a Wellness Center, and ancillary spaces are all available to the community and to nonprofit organizations at subsidized rates.
 MMDG’s Community Education Programs partner with public and private schools and community centers to provide customized classes.
 MMDG also offers customized dance workshops for persons with Parkinson’s disease and their caregivers in 10 locations in all 5 boroughs.